 Is your tick good enough?

 A number of people have called to ask if their ticks can be analyzed.
 The answer is almost always "YES."
 We have successfully processed broken and torn, water-soaked, dried-up and alcohol-bathed ticks.
 A few extra days in the mailbox will not affect the results.
-We prefer that you do NOT encase your tick in tape, but if the deed has been done we can deal with it,.
-The best samples are fresh ticks that have been treated as directed on the sample submission form.
+We prefer that you do NOT encase your tick in tape, but if the deed has been done we can deal with it.
 If we cannot process your tick, we will refund your fee.

 About the diagnostic tests